mlswg/mls-extensions/draft-ietf-mls-extensions.md

 repudiability is desired.
 Implementations SHOULD consult
 {{hpke-security-considerations}} beforehand.

-### Security considerations

-In addition to the sender authentication, Targeted Messages are authenticated by using a preshared key (PSK) between the sender and the recipient.
-The PSK is exported from the group key schedule using the label "targeted message psk".
-This ensures that the PSK is only valid for a specific group and epoch, and the Forward Secrecy and Post-Compromise Security guarantees of the group key schedule apply to the targeted messages as well.
-The PSK also ensures that an attacker needs access to the private group state in addition to the HPKE/signature's private keys.
-This improves confidentiality guarantees against passive attackers and authentication guarantees against active attackers.

 # IANA Considerations

 This document requests the addition of various new values under the heading